AnthonySteele/anthonysteele.github.io/ParamTypesCoCon.md

 So I get the most value when the input types are a more base type (with more sub types) and the return type is a more derived type (with more base types).

+## Variance

+The "smell" that alerted me to this difference was an abundance of methods that made a `List<T>`, return it typed as an `IEnumerable<T>`, to callers who immediately call `.ToList()` on it, because they need the list functionality back, or have the warning about "Possible multiple enumeration of IEnumerable".

+This is a bit like [Covariance and Contravariance](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/covariance-contravariance/).
+C# uses the keywords [`in`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/in-generic-modifier) and [`out`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-generic-modifier) for these, because `in` (contravariant, using a less derived type) is used for input values, but  the inverse, `out` (covariant, using a more derived type) is used for returning values.

 ## Conclusions

 The practice of using a base type (with a weaker contract) for input parameters to a method where possible, does not also apply to the return value.
+It is inverted.

 The input parameters to a method should be the weakest type that the method can easily use. e.g. if we lower the parameter type from e.g. `List<Customer> customers` to `IEnumerable<Customer> customers` and there are no issues with the method's code, then do that.
 This gives the caller maximum flexibility of values to give to the method.